 Provide an indication when a new NAVWARN message is received until it has been displayed or 24 hours have passed.
-This indication may be suppressed if the NAVWARN message does not meet filtering criteria set by the mariner (see 12.3).
+This indication may be suppressed if the NAVWARN message does not meet filtering criteria set by the mariner (see 12.13.2).

-Means must be provided for the operator to enter criteria for filtering of indication of new NAVWARN messages based on time and maximum distance from own ship, monitored route or planned route (see 12.3).
+Means must be provided for the mariner to enter criteria for filtering of indication of new NAVWARN messages based on time and maximum distance from own ship, monitored route or planned route (see 12.13.2).
 Default setting must be no filtering.

-Details of the filtering options that have been enabled by user must be readily available for inspection and modification.
+Details of the filtering options that have been enabled by user must be available on demand for inspection and modification.

 Means must be provided to view the most recent message, past messages, and to view messages associated with selection of NAVWARN symbols in the graphical display area.